oreboot/oreboot/src/mainboard/sunxi/nezha/README.md

 respective linker scripts and memory setups to start at the offset after oreboot in the flash layout file `fixed-dtfs.dts`.

-For the second approach, and implementation of SBI, the RISC-V Supervisor Binary Interface, is necessary.
-That may be its own payload or implemented within oreboot statically.
-Either way, the flash layout needs to be adjusted for it to fit and the code in order to load it and the next payload to memory.
+For the second approach, an implementation of SBI, the RISC-V Supervisor Binary Interface, is necessary.
+That may be its own payload, set as `PAYLOAD_A`, or using RustSBI, which is implemented here within oreboot statically.
+Set `PAYLOAD_B` for a Linux kernel and `PAYLOAD_C` for its corresponding DTB.
+The DTB (device tree blob) is built together with Linux for the respective board and to be found within Linux in the directory `arch/riscv/boot/dts/allwinner/`.